 About Our Mission

 ADHD (attention-deficit/hyperactivity disorder) is a serious public health issue.
 The mission of ADHD Awareness Month is to educate the public about ADHD by disseminating reliable information based on the evidence of science and peer-reviewed research.
-The ADHD Awareness Month name and logo may not be used to endorse or promote any product or service or for commercial purposes.

 About The Coalition Members